sonthonaxrk/b2c2_test/README.md

 I would add more tests, specifically GUI tests.
 Now that I am more familiar with AsyncIO, Jupyter, and IPywidgets, I would use test driven development (like I did for the api and websocket clients) to build the GUI.

+### Authentication

+API keys are not suitable for user-facing client applications.
+You will just get inexperienced developers compromising their Jupyter Notebooks by saving API keys in them.
+This is a nightmare for compliance and information security officers.
+I added an explicit warning in the client about this.

+A graceful solution I have implemented before was the OAuth2 PKCE flow.
+Where I start up a little HTTP server in the background to that receives the redirection callback.
+This allowed passwordless and keyless authentication when you create the client.

 ### Improving the GUI API and UX

 One problem is the GUI's reliance on globals.
 This can be a problem because the notebook will have an ephemeral state.
 On reflection, if I had not already submitted this test, I would make the GUI action methods asynchronous, allowing you to do something like this: